Skip to Content

 PositionDate

-Special Assistant to the Vice President for Information TechnologyMarch 1 EY
+Special Assistant to the Vice President for Information TechnologyMarch 1 E5Y

-Associate Vice President, Information Technology Assistance CenterMarch 1 EY
+Associate Vice President, Information Technology Assistance CenterMarch 1 E5Y

 8. CERTIFICATION STATEMENT